Large deviations for the $q$-deformed polynuclear growth: -Deformed Polynuclear Growth and other solvable models

 where $\mathsf{J}_{k,T} \sim q$-Geo$(a)$ with $a>0$ and Here we assume $\mathsf{x}_0(T)=-\infty$ by convention. \end{itemize} When $y_i=i$ for $i=1,\dots,N$ we call this the $q$-PushTASEP with step initial condition. \end{definition}

+{In words, in the $q$-pushTASEP particles evolve following a sequential update from the leftmost to the right.
+The jump of each particle consists in the sum of two independent components.
+One is a pushing effect, produced by the random variables $\mathsf{P}_{k,T}$, which depends on the movements of particles to the left.
+The other is a independent jump given by the random variables $\mathsf{J}_{k,T}$.
+The pushing effect in particular makes sure that the exclusion rule is preserved following each update.}

 The $q$-PushTASEP model is of particular interest as it degenerates to various well-known models.
-Indeed, in \cite{MatveevPetrov2014}, it was shown that taking $q\to 1$ limit of the model, one obtains the log-gamma polymer model \cite{Seppalainen2012}, the only known solvable vertex-disorder discrete polymer model.
-The log-gamma polymer model itself degenerates to continuum directed random polymer under intermediate disorder regime \cite{AlbertsKhaninQuastel2012} whose free energy is given by the KPZ equation \cite{KPZ1986}.
+Indeed, in \cite{MatveevPetrov2014}, it was shown that taking $q\to 1$ limit of the model, one obtains the log-gamma polymer model \cite{Seppalainen2012}.
+The log-gamma polymer model itself degenerates to continuum directed random polymer under intermediate disorder regime \cite{AlbertsKhaninQuastel2012} whose free energy is related to the KPZ equation \cite{KPZ1986}.
 Presently, we describe how $q$-PushTASEP degenerates to $q$-PNG as well.

 To this end, we first construct a vertex model from the $q$-PushTASEP particle system (see \cite{BufetovMucciconiPetrov2018} also).
 At each location $(k,T)\in ([1,N]\cap \Z)\times \Z$, consider the random variables